DataDog/hiring-engineers/answers.md

 ## Creative use for Datadog

-I'm just after finishing the F1 documentary on Netflix and I think Motorsport and F1 in particular would be a great use for Datadog.
+I have just finished the F1 documentary on Netflix and I think Motorsport and F1 in particular would be a great use for Datadog.
 The average F1 car on a race weekend can produce half a terabyte of data.
 With the margin of victory being measured in thousandths of a second, rapid processing and analysis of data is key to victory.

 This is a quote from Matt Harris who is head of IT for Mercedes-AMG Petronas Motorsport:

-"Data's critical -- without it, we can make very few decisions," says Harris.
+>Data's critical -- without it, we can make very few decisions," says Harris.
 "That data can be both structured and unstructured.
 Just because a driver turns around and tells us something, we can't take it for granted -- we prove it with data.
-We look for the anomalies in data that support configuration changes on the car."
+We look for the anomalies in data that support configuration changes on the car.

 The increased use of telemetry in F1 cars make cloud offerings more and more appealing.
 Having datadog come in could make it easier for the F1 constructor to have all their observability metrics in one place.

 Using the three pillars of observability below:
-Metrics
+1. Metrics
-Traces
+2. Traces
-Logs
+3. Logs

-Metrics
+### Metrics
 Since numbers are optimized for storage, processing, compression, and retrieval, metrics enable longer retention of data as well as easier querying.
 This makes metrics perfectly suited to building dashboards that reflect historical trends.
 Metrics also allow for gradual reduction of data resolution.
 After a certain period of time, data can be aggregated into daily or weekly frequency.
 Datadog could allow F1 teams to create custom metrics around their car from Engine speed to Gear box data, Fuel usage and Tyre temperature.
 Giving them better strategies what to change week on week and what to change during a race.

-Traces
+### Traces
 Traces add critical visibility into the health of an application end-to-end.
 Traces allow you to analyse all of your application's traces to generate in-depth latency reports to surface performance degradations, and can capture traces from all of your VMs, containers.

-Logs
+### Logs
 Logs are the information we look at only when things are bad.
 A log is a text line that describes an event that happened at a certain time.
 Depending on the system that produces the logs, logs sometimes come in a plain text format—although the trend now is to provide structured logs so that they can be parsed easily to then run queries to debug effectively.
 A log consists of a timestamp and a payload that helps give more context about the event.
 Logs will allow teams to check what happened before an incident so they can prevent this from happening again.
 This could range from tyres overheating to gearbox failure.

 Datadog Log Management also comes with a set of out of the box solutions to collect your logs and send them to Datadog: